Expo-67/Expo-67/README.md

 # 👋 Hi, I'm James

-Full-stack alchemist 🧪 based in **Ongata Rongai, Kenya**.
+I’m a **Full-Stack Software Developer** 🧪 based in **Ongata Rongai, Kenya**.
-Turning ☕ + 💻 into **scalable apps**.
-I thrive on clean architecture, maintainable code, and making tech effortless for users and clients.
+With nearly 2 years of hands-on experience, I’ve contributed to and built real-world applications that solve problems and delight users.
+I’m passionate about **clean architecture**, **maintainable code**, and creating technology that feels effortless for both users and clients.
+Check out some of my work in the **Featured Projects** below!

 ---